Why is an Admitted Insurance Carrier so important to my restoration insurance?

 You cannot appeal claims decisions through the state insurance department.

 You must pay additional surplus lines fees and taxes when you purchase your policy.

-In looking at both options, it’s plain to see that restoration contractors should purchase their policies from admitted carriers whenever possible.
-However, there are situations where purchasing a non-admitted policy may be your only option.
+In looking at both options, it’s clear that restoration contractors should purchase their admitted carriers’’ policies whenever possible.
+However, there are situations where buying a non-admitted policy may be your only option.